 E.2.3 Positional Accuracy

 For a gridded coverage the positional accuracy for the grid reference point and the length of the offset vectors defining the size of each grid cell, when specified, are defined in the metadata.
-For a Point Set the positional accuracy for the point is defined in the metadata.
+For a Point Coverage the positional accuracy for the point is defined in the metadata.